araobp/sensor-network/README.md

 This is a project to develop a networking protocol and building blocks for local wired sensor network.

-### Hardware-version of Node-RED

-I use [Node-RED](https://nodered.org/) quite often to visualize sensor data.
-Nodes on Node-RED are connected with each other via wires.
-I imagined something like hardware-version of flow-based programming.

 ## Network architecture

 The network is composed of multiple nodes(blocks) and one scheduler.